pabloli/ASOSMA/VideoJs/README.md

 ***Collaborators***

 Modifications of the contents of the videojs/video.js repository are made on a collaborative basis.
 Anybody with a GitHub account may propose a modification via pull request and it will be considered by the project Collaborators.
 All pull requests must be reviewed and accepted by a Collaborator with sufficient expertise who is able to take full responsibility for the change

-***Developing Modules***

-- Core
-- Skin
-- Plugins

 ***New features and tests***

 There are not a tester groups, each developer with each commit **must** test the entire project and update the *TC Commitee* with the results.
-If there are any additional documentation will be better.
+If developer adds additional documentation it would be welcome.

+Before commiting new updates the developer is instructed to this guideline:
 _The checklist_:
 - [ ] Tests written
 - [ ] Feature implemented